pranavnt/Asteroid/README.md

 #### Delete Collection

 To delete a collection, run the command `asteroid delete collection collectionName` into terminal, and the collection with the name `collectionName` will be deleted.
 You can only do this through the CLI right now, but I'm hoping to make this accessible via an API in the future.

+## Design Goals 🎨

+### Developer Experience

+d

+### Simplicity

+When building full stack apps, I often get tired of building an API, which interacts with a database for really simple operations.